-At the synapse, synaptic vesicle fusion is triggered by Ca2+.
-Ca2+ acts by binding to the synaptic vesicle protein synaptotagmin, which contains two C2-domains that bind Ca2+ in ternary complexes with phospholipids and SNARE proteins.
+At the synapse, synaptic vesicle fusion is triggered by Ca2+-binding to the synaptic vesicle protein synaptotagmin.
+Synaptotagmin contains two C2-domains that bind Ca2+ in ternary complexes with phospholipids and SNARE proteins.
 An emerging model suggests that before release is triggered, the Ca2+-independent interaction of synaptotagmin with SNARE complexes positions synaptotagmin for subsequent Ca2+-sensing.
 When Ca2+ flows into the terminal during an action potential, Ca2+-binding to the synaptotagmin C2-domains induces their association with phospholipids and opens the fusion pore to trigger release.
 In these activities, synaptotagmin co-operates with a small SNARE-complex binding protein called complexin; both synaptotagmin and complexin are essential for Ca2+-triggering of release, and both act simultaneously as activators and clamps of membrane fusion to ensure precise regulation of release.